 We will no longer see the technology that’s behind a service.
 But we’ll demand that every service knows us and our preferences by heart, without room for hesitation or error.

 That’s why AI will infiltrate not only our lives but every digital service and offer as well.
 Above all other technologies, AI will be the enabler of our augmented lives.
 Of a future that knows what we want and does it, before it has to ask.

 There’s one thing we can say for sure: the new wave of augmented experiences enabled by emerging technologies is going to alter life as we know it forever.
 This will happen, whether we like it or not.

 Not so clear is how this will happen.
 And that’s where all of us come in to play.
 All of these technologies are in their infancy right now and offer only a glimpse into their potential.
 Looking at our wellbeing — mentally and physically — it’s still unclear how all this will shape out.

 Now’s the time for all of us to get started working on these technologies.
 There’s paradigms to explore and establish.
-There’s ethics and morale to consider and instil.
-And of course there’s technical possibilities to push forward nonetheless.
+There’s ethics and morale to consider and instill.
+And of course, there’s technical possibilities to push forward nonetheless.

 Sure, new ponds always seem scary.
 Humans love the familiar.
 Where should we start?
 And will it go well?
 We don’t know much about these things, how could we not fail?

 The truth is we will fail.
 We will learn.
 And we’ll do better.
 As computer scientist and tech pioneer Alan Kay puts it: